picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.43.1 =
+ * Show "no posts text" only if it's been set and there are no posts, otherwise behave like before.

 = 0.43 =
  * Removes filters to order by (should fix issues with order)